shokwave/lesswrong-dilemma/README.md

 TODOS:
 * Combine all options into a big hash and pass that around instead.
-* Fisher-Yates instead of ` -> Math.random() - 0.5
+* Fisher-Yates instead of ` -> Math.random() - 0.5`
 * Evolution

 An Iterated Prisoner's Dilemma simulator and Tournament manager.

-The payoff strucutre is handled by PAYOFF: an object in manager.coffee
+The payoff structure is handled by PAYOFF: an object in manager.coffee
 Other options are in main.coffee:
 * set `round_robin` to `true` to have each bot play each other bot.
-Output is written to root directory.
+Output is (badly) written to root directory.
 * set `natural_selection` to `true` to run a population simulation.
 The default is a population of 1000, run for 1000 generations.
 Alter `root.natural_selection`'s generations and population variables to alter.
 Output is written as a CSV formatted .txt file to root directory.
-* `variable_length` is not yet implemented.
+* `variable_length` can take `'small uniform'`, `'big uniform'`, and `'exponential'`.
 * `evolution` is not yet implemented.
-* `message_corruption` is not yet implemented.
+* `message_corruption` is a parameter that determines the chance of an action being corrupted.
+* `information_corruption` is a parameter that determines the chance of information you receive being corrupted without the action changing.
 * set `game_length` to the desired number of rounds.

 Writing your bot